GSA/recalls_api/README.md

 ## Ruby

-You will need Ruby 1.9.3.
+You'll need Ruby 1.9.3.

 ## Gems

 We use bundler to manage gems.
 You can install bundler and other required gems like this:

     gem install bundler
     bundle install

 ## Solr

 We're using Solr for fulltext search.
 You can start/stop/reindex Solr like this:

     bundle exec rake sunspot:solr:start
     bundle exec rake sunspot:solr:stop
     bundle exec rake sunspot:solr:run
     bundle exec rake sunspot:solr:reindex

-# Database
+## Database

 The database.yml file assumes you have a local database server up and running (preferably MySQL >= 5.1.65), accessible from user 'root' with no password.